 The Sheriff's office was the first.
-A year ago we added then Mankato Police Department and then Horizon Homes (our mobile crisis and residential crisis provider).
-Just recently we added Mayo Hospital and Corrections to our Operations team.
+A year ago, we added the Mankato Police Department and then Horizon Homes (our mobile crisis and residential crisis provider).
+Just recently, we added Mayo Clinic Health System and Corrections to our Operations team.

 Our utilization of our Mobile Team was very low prior to the Yellow Line Project as Law Enforcement seldom if ever used the resource.

-Since 24/7 implementation we have included the Mobile Team and our Crisis Center as primary partners at utilization is dramatically higher
+Since 24/7 implementation that included the Mobile Team and our Crisis Center as primary partners, utilization is dramatically higher

 The Mobile Team is currently helping to cover 24/7 access for screenings yet they still hand off screenings to our Community Based Coordinator (provided through Human Services) who follows up with treatment planning and tracks progress on goals.

 We had a one time grant from Minnesota Department of Human Services for the design and pilot phases.
-We now use a reinvestment of systemic costs to fund the project moving forward.
-We were successful in the legislative session in creating a MA billable service for the care coordination associated with all contacts following a diversion.
+We now use a reinvestment of systemic cost savings to fund the project moving forward.
+We were successful in the legislative session in creating a MA (Medical Assistance) billable service for the care coordination associated with all contacts following a diversion.
 This has been submitted to the Centers for Medicare and Medicaid Services and is awaiting approval.

-We started our project with funding from DHS, and it was approved with the intention that we would create a model that is replicable to more than just Blue Earth County.
-That funding has ended, so we needed to make it sustainable.
-We are redirecting hospital and detox costs to support operations.
-Additionally, the MN legislature approved adding the care coordination done by Community Based Coordinators to the MA benefit set.
+We started our project with funding from DHS, and it was approved with the intention that we would create a model that is replicable beyond Blue Earth County.
+That funding ended, so we needed to make it sustainable.
+We are redirecting hospital and detox cost savings to support operations.
+Additionally, the Minnesota legislature approved adding the care coordination done by Community Based Coordinators to the MA benefit set.
 We are currently working with the state and the feds to get all of the billing details ironed out.
-I would expect this to be ready to go in the coming months, and will be billable in 15-minute increments.
+We would expect this to be ready to go in the coming months.
+Services will be billable in 15-minute increments.

-HS and law enforcement, specifically the BEC Sheriff’s Office have a history of working together.
+Human services and law enforcement, specifically the Blue Earth County Sheriff’s Office have a history of working together.
 A few years back we redesigned our welfare fraud investigator position and had a Sheriff’s Office deputy in our building doing this work.
 This was groundbreaking in terms of how our agencies work together.
 This hadn’t been done before.
-Since then, we’ve done the same thing with Child Protection, so we now have a co-located deputy.
+Since then, we’ve done the same thing with Child Protection with a co-located deputy.
 This has improved our work in these areas in more ways than we anticipated.
 So, coming together wasn’t difficult.
 Deciding on how big of a bite from the apple we were going to collectively take – that was the challenge.
-We kept our planning group small – contrary to what you often read about inclusive planning and community engagement.
-We wanted to have “something” to look at and think about before we offered up engagement of others.
-I’m so glad we did, but it is counter to what is often expected.
-Mankato PD and a private MH provider, Horizon Homes were the first to be added.
-They both indicate that they came on board at the right time.
+We kept our planning group small – contrary to what one often reads about inclusive planning and community engagement.
+We wanted to have something to look at and think about before we incorporated the engagement of others.
+We're glad we did, but it is counter to what is often expected.
+The Mankato Police Department and a private Mental Health provider, Horizon Homes, were the first to be added.
+They have both indicated that they came on board at the right time.

 While leadership is fully aligned, we are still managing day-to-day instances of misalignment within our systems.
-This was a full-system change effort, and that takes time.
+This was a full-system change effort which takes time.
 We clearly saw there were early adopters in our agencies – people who wanted to try the new thing and believed in it.
 We had some more that began to use the process over time, and others that just weren’t as interested.
 After a while, it became clear that in order to be equitable in how we delivered service, we had to screen 100% of the people who came into the booking area of the jail.
-That closed the gap on choice, and I think the system was ready for that.
-Now, it is common practice that YLP screenings happen – no questions asked.Seeing law enforcement and HS staff work together in ways we couldn’t dream possible before this project is some of the best stuff.
+That closed the gap on choice, and we think the system was ready for that.
+Now, it is common practice that YLP screenings are initiated – no questions asked.Seeing law enforcement and Human Services staff work together in ways we couldn’t dream possible before this project is some of the best stuff.
 Of course, the personal life stories of the people we impact are the best, but the staff integration is a very close second.

-As stated before – our process of development and how we rolled out the screening expectations helped.
-We also have a debrief meeting twice per month where all agencies get together and discuss situations.
-That has really helped our relationships and trust between agencies.
-Others participate in that, including probation, the crisis center and the hospital.
+Our process of development and how we rolled out the screening expectations helped.
+We also have a debrief meeting twice per month where all agencies discuss situations.
+This has helped build relationships and trust between agencies.
+Others participate in that meeting, including probation, the crisis center, and the hospital.

-We’ve had our share of obstacles with the project, I’m not going to lie and say it was all easy.
-The people impacted give us motivation to continue to figure out an answer to the obstacles we come upon.
-And, every obstacle has created a better outcome – I can say that for certain.
+We’ve had our share of obstacles with the project.
+The people impacted motivate us to continue to overcome obstacles we encounter.
+And, every obstacle has created a better outcome.
 It may not feel like it in the middle of the conflict, but in the end, it has been worth it.

 Yes both short term and long term housing options are clearly critical components.

-Sometimes it is the primary presenting need (CD and MH can be secondary interventions in theses cases)
+Sometimes it is the primary presenting need (chemical dependency and mental health can be secondary interventions in theses cases)